 Along the way, her skill at compromise grew, but not enough to threaten a stubborn streak.
 If she joined certain fellow council members on a particular issue, there were others with whom she couldn’t or wouldn’t deal.
 Her Democratic Party loyalty also was highly situational.
 “She did what she thought was the best interests of the people, regardless of party.
 Sometimes she would get in trouble but she didn’t give a damn” (E. Stern).
 She worked well with Spellman, the County Executive, which occasionally irritated other Democrats, on the council and off.
 Spellman said, “She was such a vibrant person.”

 Her sphere of influence expanded with the years among state Democrats.
-Randy Revelle (b.
-1941), King County Executive from 1981 to 1985, recalled that in 1972, flying home from the Democratic Party Convention, Bernice encouraged him -- then a political neophyte -- to run for a Seattle City Council seat.
+Randy Revelle (1941-2018), King County Executive from 1981 to 1985, recalled that in 1972, flying home from the Democratic Party Convention, Bernice encouraged him -- then a political neophyte -- to run for a Seattle City Council seat.
 He did, and he won.
-Revelle considers her one of the key mentors of his political life, one “who had a major impact on whatever success I’ve had, on what I’ve learned” ("Revelle, Randy").
+Revelle considered her one of the key mentors of his political life, one “who had a major impact on whatever success I’ve had, on what I’ve learned” ("Revelle, Randy").
 “She also did a lot with [former Seattle City Councilman and Mayor] Norm Rice and [State Representative] Helen Sommers (D-Seattle)” (E. Stern).

 A Doting Jewish Grandmother

 Bernice apparently felt conflicted about her grandmotherly duties.
 In 1973, she said, “I’m not nearly as attentive a grandmother as I should be” (Modie), but in 1978 confessed to being a “doting Jewish grandmother” (Raun).